Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/play-dtmf-into-a-call.md

 # Play DTMF into a call

-This Code Snippet plays DTMF tones into the specified call.
+This code snippet plays DTMF tones into the specified call.

 ## Example